-Moore, a Republican, was the representative for South Carolina's 8th congressional district from 1815 to 1817.
+Moore was the representative for South Carolina’s 8th congressional district and was a Republican.
+He served from 1815 to 1817.

 From Dec 1801 to Mar 1817, Moore missed 273 of 1,387 roll call votes, which is 19.7%.
 This is on par with the median of 16.8% among the lifetime records of representatives serving in Mar 1817.
 The chart below reports missed votes over time.